Desperate to help your struggling reader? Perhaps you’re feeling the pressure to get your child reading on grade level?

-Understandably, we worry when our children are resistant to books, reading and writing.
+Understandably, we moms worry when our children show resistance to books, reading and writing.

-Sometimes, our resistant readers are diagnosed with a learning difference such as ADHD, an auditory or language processing disorder such as dyslexia.
+Kids with reading difficulties are often diagnosed with one or more learning disabilities such as ADHD, auditory processing disorder or a language processing disorder such as dyslexia.

-Regardless, whether a child has a diagnosis of a learning difference or not, we can all agree on one thing.
-When our kids struggle with reading, they need help.
-Period.
+Regardless of whether your child has a diagnosed learning difference, we can all agree on one thing.

-(Check out Reading, Writng & Relationships to hear more on that one.)
+(Check out Reading, Writing & Relationships to hear more on that one.)